devraghavm/ticketing/README.md

 **_Note: Do not forget the `.` in the end of the `docker build` command and make sure you are in the respective folder when you are running these commands.
 Example: `auth`_**

-2. Issue the below command to startup your application.
+2. Issue the below command to startup your application from the root project directory `ticketing` in your terminal.

 ```
 skaffold dev